MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/7-copilot-in-excel.md

     Summarize the top 3 customer concerns we should focus on.
     ```

-    - Copilot will analyze the feedback and surface the top three customer concerns.
+    - Copilot analyzes the feedback and surface the top three customer concerns.
 It looks like charging speed is an emerging issue.

 1. Next, highlight reviews mentioning charging speed by entering this prompt: